inrupt/etl-tutorial/docs/CheatSheet.md

       it's been granted write access).
   - `--localUserCredentialResourceGlob`
-    - A Glob (wildcard filename pattern) to scan for local Linked Data files containing credentials for all the users ETL (and that can contain the credentials for those users access 3rd-party data sources on their behalf).
+    - A Glob (wildcard filename pattern) to scan for local Linked Data files containing credentials for all the users to ETL (where each matching file can contain the credentials for a user for each 3rd-party data sources so on that our ETL tool can access that 3rd-party on that user's behalf).

 - Running it for real: